nau/mermade/Readme.md

 The client must compute a single Merkle tree root hash and keep it on its disk after uploading the files to the server and deleting its local copies.
 The client can request the i-th file Fi and a Merkle proof Pi for it from the server.
 The client uses the proof and compares the resulting root hash with the one it persisted before deleting the files - if they match, file is correct.

-You can use any programming language you want (we use Rust internally).
-We would like to see a solution with networking that can be deployed across multiple machines, and as close to production-ready as you have time for.
-Please describe the short-coming your solution have in a report, and how you would improve on them given more time.

-We expect you to send us within 7 days:

-a demo of your app that we can try (ideally using eg Docker Compose) the code of the app a report (max 2-3 pages) explaining your approach, your other ideas, what went well or not, etc..

-## Assumptions

-1. I assume the purpose of the challenge is to demonstrate the ability to code, design and implement a solution that is production ready, but not necessarily to implement a production ready solution.
-I will therefore make some assumptions and take some shortcuts to save our time.
-1. There are many questions that I would ask if this was a real project, but I won't.
-I'll make more assumptions instead.
-1. I assume the "large set of potentially small files" means that eash file is small enough to fit in memory to calculate its hash without streaming, and "large set" means up to several millions of files.
-My implementation stores the whole Merkle tree in memory, requiring ~64 bytes per file.
-So, for 1 million files it will require ~64MB of memory.
-I assume this is acceptable on a modern client or server.
-1. I assume the client and the server are on the same network, so I don't need to implement any authentication or encryption.
-1. I assume the server has enough disk space to store all files.
-1. I assume the server has only one client, although it's easy to extend the solution to support multiple clients, and even shard to multiple servers using a load balancer.

 ## Solution

-I've implemented a solution in Rust, using Actix Web framework for the server and Reqwest for the client.

-In prod-level solution I would split the project into 3 separate sub-projects: a shared library, a client and a server.
-Here, I'll keep everything in one application that can be run as a client or a server.
-My approach simplifies code review, which is the purpose of the challenge.

 The client is a CLI tool.